piotrjedrzejczak/python-best-practises/README.md

-# python-best-practises
+# Python Best Practices

-Notebook for python's best practices gathered from all kinds of sources
+## My notebook for snippets of pythonic idioms gathered from various sources.